sambacha/latex-solidity/README.rst

 If you want pretty syntax highlighting in documentation for Solidity files, and you're using Pygments,this might just be the thing for you.

+Currently, Solidity keywords from version 0.4.0 are included.
+I plan on updating to latest in the nearest future.

 Installation
 ------------